 This Ina Garten recipe caught my attention because the meatballs are made from ground chicken instead of beef.
 The use of chicken sausage gives them lots of flavor.
-Form with a cookie scoop and bake!
+For less mess and uniform sized meatballs, shape with a cookie scoop and bake!

 I served this soup for a friends birthday lunch this week and everyone commented how much they liked it.

 Italian Wedding Soup

 from: Ina Garten

 1/2 pound chicken sausage, casings removed

 2 teaspoons minced garlic (2 cloves)

 1/4 cup freshly grated Pecorino Romano